 Driver Type Effect Demand Change Population The population grew from 64,677 (2016) to 69,283 (2021).
 This is consistent with the growth rate between 2006 and 2016.
 Consistent increase Staff Numbers Staffing use ICT assets in conducting their duties.
-Staffing numbers (FTE) have increased from 307.6 in 2021 to 318.4 in 2022 (to 328.8 in 2023).
+Staffing numbers (FTE) have increased from 307.6 in 2021 to 318.4 in 2022 to 328.8 in 2023.
 The exact impact this has on the demand for ICT assets will be quantified in future revisions of this plan.
-Increase Technology & Usage Changes . , Increase Policy Changes As outlines in the various ICT strategies and Information Security Action Plan (currently under development).
+Increase Technology & Usage Changes Reliance and use of technology has increased with more modern approaches to working, changes include remote working, social collaboration, data accessibility, task automation.
+There is also an increased community expectations of easy to use, intuitive and functional on-line services.
+This has not been more prevalent than during Covid and the increased need to work from home that placed additional pressures on the provision of ICT equipment to staff and facilities to have virtual meetings.
 Increase